oktadev/okta-blog/_source/_posts/2021-05-04-client-credentials-spring-boot.md

 [INFO] ------------------------------------------------------------------------
 ```

 One thing I want to point out is that this client is going to request a new token on every request.
 This is less than ideal because the token request sequence is the most vulnerable from a security perspective.
 A way around this would be to persist the token between requests.
-You could persist the token yourself and handle the refresh logic within the `run()` method or you could implement a `OAuth2AuthorizedClientService` that persists the token instead of using the default in-memory implementation.
+You could persist the token yourself and handle the refresh logic within the `run()` method, or you could implement a `OAuth2AuthorizedClientService` that persists the token instead of using the default in-memory implementation.

-## Create A WebClient-Based Application
+## Create a WebClient-Based Application

 In this section, you're going to implement a command-line client using the newer, currently recommended WebClient API.
 WebClient is part of Spring's WebFlux package.
-This is Spring's reactive, non-blocking API, which you can read more about on [their website](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html).
+This is Spring's reactive, non-blocking API, which you can read more about in [their documentation](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html).
 If you're reading this and you don't already have some idea of what non-blocking, asynchronous, or reactive coding is about, please tell me what rock you've been hiding under because it's probably nice and quiet and peaceful.

 It's important to realize when using WebFlux within the Java servlet framework that you are mixing two different threading paradigms.
 Spring does a good job of handling this gracefully, but there are places (as you'll see below) where you need to be aware of WebClient's non-blocking nature and deliberately block it to wait for a response.